Kirby-Thompson distance for trisections of knotted surfaces: Introduction

 \subsection{Acknowledgments}

 Blair was supported by NSF grant DMS-1821254.
 Campisi was supported by a San Jos\'e State University RSCA Grant.
 Taylor was supported by a Colby College Research Grant.
-We are grateful to Rom\'an Aranda, Chuck Livingston, Jeffrey Meier, Maggie Miller, and Alex Zupan for helpful comments on the manuscript.
+We are grateful to Rom\'an Aranda, Chuck Livingston, Jeffrey Meier, Maggie Miller, Alex Zupan, and the anonymous referee for helpful comments on the manuscript.